morganmccol/morganmccol.github.io/content/posts/genetesis-statuschecks.md

 The second set of checks included services running on external hardware connected to the device.
 Failure of any of these would often result in the need for a restart of the connected component or reaching out to customer service for additional troubleshooting.

 The final set checked the CardioFlux device itself for internal issues.
-Any error occurring at this stage would result in the device needing to be manually inspection prior to use.
+Any error occurring at this stage would result in the device needing to be manually inspected prior to use.

 ## Template